aredn/documentation/arednGettingStarted/node_status.rst

   If you have *Link Quality Manager* (LQM) enabled, you will also see a button which takes you to the **Neighbor Status** display.
 LQM is enabled/disabled from the **Advanced Configuration** page, and the settings for LQM are described in the **Configuration Deep Dive** section.
 The basic settings for *Link Quality Manager* are described below.
 The theory behind its operation is discussed in the AREDN |trade| *Link Quality Manager* section of the **How-To Guide**.

 WiFi Scan
-   Displays a list of other 802.11 signals that your node can see.
+   Displays a list of other 802.11 signals within range of your node.
 The 802.11 signals may include Access Points, neighbor nodes, and other mesh networks (foreign ad-hoc networks).
-WiFi Scan only finds devices on the same channel width as your node is configured to.
-When installing at a new location, it is best practice to scan on 5, 10, and 20MHz channels to find all 802.11 signals in range.
-This information will help to pick a channel clear of other interference.
-When multiple ad-hoc networks are visible (with different SSIDs or channels), the ID of each 802.11 ad-hoc *network* is displayed but not the individual nodes.
-There is also an automatic scan mode, but running a Wifi Scan continuously is not recommended, particularly if the node is actively routing traffic.
-The scan is passive, or only listens for other beacons through all channels, and risks loss of data on the assigned channel.
-Wifi Scan does not transmit probes on every channel in passive mode, thus no risk of interfering with Radar stations on DFS channels, or other unintended transmissions.
-Multiple attempts of Wifi Scan will be necessary to find all devices in range.
+WiFi Scan is described in more detail below.

 Setup
    Navigates to the **Setup** pages for your node.
 You will need to supply a username and password to access those pages.
 The username is always ``root``, while the password is the one you set during initial node setup.
 If the node has not yet been configured, the password is ``hsmm``.